vishking741/RISCV_5stage_pipeline/README.md

 ## Key Design Features
 * **x0 is Hardwired to 0:** Register `x0` is physically tied to ground.
 Any write attempt to `x0` is ignored, and it always returns `32'h00000000`.
-* **Dedicated Harvard Memory:** Separate Instruction (IMEM) and Data (DMEM) memory interfaces allow the processor to fetch an instruction and access data in the same cycle without conflict (structural hazard).
+* **Dedicated Harvard Memory:** Separate Instruction (instr_mem) and Data (data_mem) memory interfaces allow the processor to fetch an instruction and access data in the same cycle without conflict (structural hazard).

 ## Verification Example